slsa-framework/slsa/docs/_posts/2023-08-07-bring-your-own-builder-github.md

 The BYOB framework benefits both GitHub Action maintainers and GitHub Action users:

-1. For Action maintainers, it makes it easy to meet the [SLSA Build L3](https://slsa.dev/spec/v1.0/levels#build-l3).
+1. For Action maintainers, it makes it easy to meet the [SLSA Build L3](https://slsa.dev/spec/v1.0/levels#build-l3) requirements.
 1. For Action users, it makes it easy to adopt SLSA by trusting the BYOB project and the Action code - without worrying about which machine runs the Action.

 The BYOB framework provides a set of GitHub Actions and workflows that helps builder authors generate provenance.